ainfinum/Extended-Kalman-Filter/README.md

 ## 3. Results

 The following RMSE values has been achived using Extended Kalman Filter which combines lidar and radar measurements:
-X: 0.0973
+* X: 0.0973
-Y: 0.0845
+* Y: 0.0845
-VX: 0.4513
+* VX: 0.4513
-VY: 0.4399
+* VY: 0.4399

-The following image shows the result in the simulator for Dataset 1 using combined lidar and radar measurements:
+The following image shows the simulator result for the Dataset 1 using combined lidar and radar measurements:

 Result with fused LIDAR & RADAR measurements :------------------------------------------------: